wp-plugins/lead-capturing-call-to-actions-by-vcita/readme.txt

  = What does the active contact form include? =
  * The active contact form (LiveSite Widget) is a lead engagement contact form widget that can be added at the bottom of your website.
- * It include several contact form options such as leave detalis contact form, scheduling contact form, payment form and upload file contact form.
+ * It include several contact form options such as leave details contact form, scheduling contact form, payment form and upload file contact form.
  * The active contact form is automatically added to all pages on the website, and can be added to multiple sites.
  * Active contact form is a proven way to increase the number of leads and customers generated on your site.
  * The active contact form can be fully customized to represent your business needs.
 This includes all texts, colors, layout and call to actions.